17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, insects, krill, worms, live fish, vegetables, etc.

-Originating from the Middle East, a Caspian pond turtle is easily recognized by its olive or tan color with cream or yellow color markings on the top.
-The markings also appear on the head, legs, and shell.
-One interesting fact about the Caspian pond turtles is, they can recognize their owner with time.
+The Caspian pond turtle comes from the Middle East.
+It has an olive or tan color with cream or yellow markings.
+These markings are on the head, legs, and shell.
+Caspian pond turtles can recognize their owners over time.

 Size and Appearance: